pianist, doublebassist, guitarist, accordeonist, mandolinist

-Silvano Antonio Pagliuca Mena “Silv” was born on May 10th of 1991 in Maracaibo - Venezuela.
-He has Italian and Spanish ancestry
+Silvano Antonio Pagliuca Mena, "Silv", was born on May 10th of 1991 in Maracaibo, Venezuela, into an Italian-Spanish family of artists and intellectuals.

 He’s a multi-instrumentalist musician who plays the piano, double bass, guitar, mandolin, and accordion.
-He’s a composer, arranger, producer and bandleader as well.
+He’s a composer, arranger, producer, music editor and educator as well.

-He started to play the recorder at age 7 taking music lessons under Prof. Renny Morales.
-At age 10, he started to take guitar lessons under Prof. Jannie González until age 13.
+He started to play the recorder at age 7, taking music lessons under Prof. Renny Morales.
+At age 10, he started to take guitar lessons under Prof. Jannie González.
 Later he started to learn music by himself, beginning a path of exploration through several genres and instruments.
-At age 17, he started his classical training at the “José Luis Paz” Conservatory of Music in Maracaibo, mainly as double bassist studying under maestros Elvis Martínez and Maciej Zlotkowski.
+At age 17, he started his classical training at the Conservatory of Music “José Luis Paz” in Maracaibo, mainly as double-bassist studying under maestros Elvis Martínez and Maciej Zlotkowski.
 He also studied piano under Maestro Jan Oczkowski.
-Others of his teachers were Inés Araminta Donoso (piano), Kristoff Placzewski (ear training), Franklin Pire (counterpoint), Maestro Juan Carlos Núñez (composition), Luca Belcastro (composition).